HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Added support for multiple ECU hubs
 - Added individual Inverter Online sensors for automations
 - dBm expression for Zigbee Signal Strength, ideally between -10dBm (best signal) and -70dBm (worst signal)
+> [!CAUTION]
+> ECU entities are not migrated because the ECU-ID is now part of the ECU specific entities to enable the use of multiple ECU's.
+Inverter entities where kept the same except for the Zigbee signal (which unit is converted from % to dBm).
+To prevent inverter entities to be doubled ("inverter_408000123456_power_ch_1" become two entities: "inverter_408000123456_power_ch_1" and "inverter_408000123456_power_ch_1-1") you have to completely remove the old integration and reboot before activating the new one.
+The old entities are then first removed and later added again without losing historical data.
+Always use the UI to remove an integration.

 ## Install the integration
 The installation of custom integrations is done in three steps (assuming HACS is already installed):